Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Step one: done, as best he could.
 Step two was to pick Bruuk up....

-Well... okay, get him up off the ground at least…
+Well... okay, get him up off the ground at least...

 Well.
 Drag the big bugger across the carpet.
 If he could manage.